Converting 1 Tola to Gram

 For example, if you possess 10 tola in grams (around 116.638 grams), your loan eligibility increases significantly, allowing you to access more funds for emergencies or investments.
 Additionally, the purity of the gold (24K being the highest) can also influence the loan amount offered.

-Check your gold loan eligibility and leverage the value of your gold based on latest gold rates.
+Check your gold loan eligibility and leverage the value of your gold.

 Gold loan interest rates based on 1 tola of gold